Ja Rule Hints At Plans To Rebrand Failed ‘Fyre Festival’ Under New Name

 The rapper had partnered with entrepreneur Billy McFarland to promote an app that would make it easier for wealthy people to book A-list artists for their events.
 The ill-fated festival was meant to promote the app.

-Billy McFarland, Fyre festival’s promoter and organizer is currently serving a six-year prison sentence for wire fraud.
-As The New York Times reports, he pleaded guilty to the festival-related charges against him in March of last year.
+Billy McFarland, Fyre Festival’s promoter and organizer, is currently serving a six-year prison sentence for wire fraud.
+As the New York Times reports, he pleaded guilty to the festival-related charges against him in March of last year.
 Three months later, he pleaded guilty to two additional counts of fraud stemming from a fake-ticketing scam that he ran while he was out on bail.

 As the Netflix documentary on the festival revealed, he used the email list from the Fyre victims as fodder for his bogus ticket-selling scheme.
 It was all recorded by videographers who he hired in the aftermath of the festival’s implosion.
 According to the NYT, McFarland sold $150,000 in fake tickets and defrauded 30 people out of their money.